The Final Girl Support Group: Synopsis

-Lynette Tarkington is one of several women who make up the "Final Girl Support Group", a group of women who survived horrific massacres.
-Adrienne was a camp counselor who survived a killer who claimed that he was seeking revenge for a nonexistent son.
+Lynnette Tarkington is one of several women who make up the "Final Girl Support Group," a group of women who are the sole survivors of horrific massacres.
+Adrienne was a camp counselor who survived a killer named Bruce who claimed that he was seeking revenge for a nonexistent son.
 Marilyn was attacked by bloodthirsty cannibals.
-Dani's brother Nick escaped from a mental asylum and on Halloween, slaughtered anyone who stood between him and his sister.
-Julia was left a final girl after her boyfriend and one of his friends decided to turn her into a final girl, and Heather had to face a "Dream Killer".
-Lynette herself had to deal with a situation dubbed the "Silent Night Slayings" by the media.
+Dani's brother Nick escaped from a mental asylum and, on Halloween, slaughtered anyone who stood between him and his sister.
+Julia was left a final girl after her boyfriend and one of his friends decided to turn her into a final girl, and Heather had to face a "Dream Killer."
+Lynnette herself had to deal with a situation dubbed the "Silent Night Slayings" by the media.
+A seventh member, Chrissy, left the group in order to sell murder memorabilia.
 Their experiences left a lasting impact on their lives that has endured into their later adulthood.

-Lynette is barely hanging on, as she spends her time outside of group sequestered in her apartment.
-The others are seemingly not much better in their lives, as the infamy and subsequent movie series about their experiences have made moving on difficult.
-The support group is one of the only things in her life that makes Lynette able to leave the safety of her apartment.
-When Adrienne is found murdered in her home Lynette is certain that someone is out to finish the work that their respective killers failed at: to kill all of the final girls once and for all.
+Lynette is barely hanging on, only leaving her secured apartment to attend the support group.
+During one of the gatherings the women learn that Adrienne was killed.
+They all return to their respective homes; however, Julia follows Lynette home and tricks her into allowing her into the apartment along with a reporter, Russell.
+The trio are attacked and Lynette flees the home and calls her therapist, Dr. Carol, who takes her into her home.
+The following day Lynette returns to her apartment to retrieve a copy of a tell-all book Russell had attempted to blackmail her into writing.
+She then reunites with Marilyn and Heather, learning that Dani had been arrested by the police when they tried to question her about her reopened case.
+They decide to try and check in on Dani's wife, who is in hospice, but the outing results in the woman's death and Lynette's arrest.
+Once in jail, the police accuse her of sleeping with the Silent Night Slayings killer, Ricky, using forged letters as evidence.
+She is attacked in prison by a guard and saved by her former lover Garrett, who reveals that he knew she was going to be attacked and allowed it to take place to prove to the LAPD that she wasn't safe.
+While taking her back to face hometown justice, he lets her go, telling her he agrees someone is pulling the strings.
+As he tries to concoct a narrative painting himself as a hero in her escape, Lynette attacks him, steals his car, and flees.